Kīhei, Hawaii: Attractions

 The Kīhei Aquatic Center hosts swim meets and other aquatic activities.

 Research

-Several research facilities are located in Kīhei, including the main offices for the Hawaiian Islands Humpback Whale National Marine Sanctuary, seed operations by Bayer Crop Science, and the Maui Research and Technology Park, which is home to the Maui High Performance Computing Center (MHPCC), and the Pacific Disaster Center and is overseen by the Air Force Maui Optical and Supercomputing observatory (AMOS).
+Several research facilities are in Kīhei, including the main offices of the Hawaiian Islands Humpback Whale National Marine Sanctuary, seed operations by Bayer Crop Science, and the Maui Research and Technology Park, which is home to the Maui High Performance Computing Center (MHPCC) and the Pacific Disaster Center and is overseen by the Air Force Maui Optical and Supercomputing observatory (AMOS).

 Education

-The Hawaii Department of Education operates the following in Kihei:
+The Hawaii Department of Education operates the following in Kīhei: